Battle of Batih: Battle

-The massacre
+Massacre

-After the battle, the Cossacks paid the Tatars for possession of the prisoners, and promptly slaughtered the Polish captives to avenge Chmielnicki's defeat at Berestechko in June 1651.
-According to Hrushevsky and Pasicznyk, Duda and Sikora, the decision to execute the prisoners was taken by Khmelnytsky himself.
-Khmelnytsky, commanding the unit of Zaporozhian Cossacks, offered Nuradyn Sultan 50,000 thalers for the right to execute the 8,000 Polish captives in revenge for Berestechko.
+After the battle, the Zaporozhian Cossacks paid the Crimean Tatars for possession of the prisoners, and promptly slaughtered the Polish captives to avenge Khmelnytsky’s defeat at Berestechko in June-July 1651.
+According to Hrushevsky and Pasicznyk, Duda and Sikora, the decision to execute the prisoners was taken by Bohdan Khmelnytsky himself.
+Khmelnytsky, commanding the unit of Zaporozhian Cossacks, offered Nuradyn Sultan 50,000 thalers for the right to execute the 10,000–15,000 Polish captives in revenge for Berestechko.
 He also promised him the town of Kamieniec for their transfer under his command.
-Estimated 3,000 to 8,000 Polish soldiers were massacred.
+Estimated 3,000–5,000 to 8,000 Polish soldiers were massacred.